Nowra Bridge project - Princes Highway upgrade

 • 8am to 1pm, Saturday.

 The majority of the bridge construction work will be done during standard construction hours.
-However work outside standard hours including night work will be required to minimise disruption to traffic flow throughout the life of the project.
+Work outside standard hours, including night work, will be required at times to minimise disruption to traffic flow throughout the life of the project.

-We will notify all road users and residents in advance of traffic changes and out-of-hours work.
-Electronic messaging signs and traffic alerts will be used to inform motorists of traffic changes related to the project, especially those affecting the Princes Highway.
+We will notify road users and residents in advance of traffic changes and out-of-hours work.
+Electronic messaging signs and traffic alerts will be used to inform road users of traffic changes related to the project, especially those affecting the Princes Highway.

-The new four lane concrete bridge will be around 360 metres long and is located upstream (west) of the existing bridges.
-The new concrete bridge will carry northbound traffic and the existing concrete bridge (opened in 1981) will be used for southbound traffic.
+The new four lane concrete bridge is around 360 metres long and is located upstream (west) of the existing bridges.
+The new concrete bridge carries northbound traffic and the existing concrete bridge (opened in 1981) is now used for southbound traffic.

-The new bridge will require 39 steel piles driven into the river bed and will have nine piers across the river to match the existing bridges.
-19 concrete double-T deck segments will be cast at the Scenic Drive compound and will be incrementally launched across the river until the northern foreshore is reached.
+Thirty-nine steel piles were driven into the river bed and the new bridge has nine piers across the river to match the existing bridges.
+Nineteen concrete double-T deck segments were cast at the Scenic Drive compound and were incrementally launched across the river until they reached the northern foreshore.

-Due to the varying depth of water across the Shoalhaven River at this location, different construction methodologies will be used.
+Due to the varying depth of water across the Shoalhaven River at this location, different construction methodologies were used.

-Across the southern half of the river where water is shallow, a temporary rock platform provides a working area for bridge piling and foundation works.
-The rock platform extends into the river for approximately 130m and is about 45m wide.
+Across the southern half of the river where water is shallow, a temporary rock platform provided a working area for bridge piling and foundation works.
+The rock platform extended into the river for approximately 130m and is about 45m wide.

-A silt curtain has been installed and became operational before any rocks were placed in the waterway.
+A silt curtain was installed in the area and became operational before any rocks were placed in the waterway.

-Across the northern half of the river, where the depth increases to around nine metres, works to install the piled foundation will occur by working off barges and boats.
+Across the northern half of the river, where the depth increases to around nine metres, works to install the piled foundation occurred by working off barges and boats.

-What is the temporary rock platform required for?
+What was the temporary rock platform required for?

-Although a large part of the river’s width is restricted, the main channel and deep water will be unobstructed by the rock platform, so there is minimal effect on river and tidal flows.
-The temporary rock platform will be removed after bridge construction and some of the material will be reused elsewhere on the project.
-All piling on the northern side of the river will be done using large barges where the deeper water and channel makes this possible.
+Although a large part of the river’s width was restricted, the main channel and deep water was unobstructed by the rock platform, so there was minimal effect on river and tidal flows.
+The temporary rock platform has been removed from the river now that bridge construction is complete and some of the material was reused elsewhere on the project.

 What is piling and why is it required?